 Children: During growth, children may suffer from knee pain (patellar patellofemoral syndrome, Osgood Shlatter disease.

 Adults: Knee pain is commonly experienced in adulthood, especially during physical activity such as jogging.

 The elderly: Osteoarthritis (gonarthose) or arthritis pain can lead to the development of chronic knee pain.

-Once posture is balanced, both in the static and in dynamic position, postural balance and motor coordination can be re-programmed to improve performance and prevent recurrence or injury resulting from a postural deficiency syndrome.
-A program that has postural reprogramming exercises promotes positives changes in postural behavior in everyday life.
+Once posture is balanced, both in the static and in dynamic position, motor coordination can be re-programmed to improve performance and prevent recurrence or injury.
+A program that has Postural Recalibration exercises promotes positive changes in postural behavior in everyday life.